OpenLineage/docs/docs/development/sql.md

 ) -> Optional[SqlMeta]
 ```

+### SQL dialects

+Optional `dialect` can be specified when using the parser to specify a specific flavor of SQL statement that is required to be parsed.
+The following dialects are currently available:

+- ansi
+- bigquery
+- hive
+- mssql
+- mysql
+- postgres
+- postgresql
+- snowflake
+- sqlite

+If no dialect is specified, the dialect defaults to `generic` which parses generic SQL statements.

 ### Default databases and schemas

 SQL processing engines and databases sometimes rely on some _implicit_ information.
 For example, they often allow you to set current database or schema, instead of forcing